Strong jobs report sends most stocks, bond yields higher

 A rise in interest rates could undercut those stocks, or at least add a headwind that has been largely absent for more than a year.
 A slowdown in bond purchases by the Fed would be the first step toward raising short-term interest rates off their record low of nearly zero.

-That’s why the Nasdaq struggled more than indexes Friday.
-It’s also why the benchmark S&P 500 was making only listless moves, even though three out of five stocks within the index were rising.
+That’s why the Nasdaq struggled more than other indexes Friday.
+It’s also why the benchmark S&P 500 made mostly listless moves, even though more than 60% of the stocks within the index rose.

 Apple, Microsoft, Nvidia and other technology stocks make up 28% of the S&P 500 by market value, more than double the weight of any of the other 10 sectors that comprise the index.
 That doesn’t even include some big tech-oriented companies like Amazon and Tesla.